hygtfrde/delphi/README.md

 - Or just execute the Docker script and follow the prompts to build and run:
 `sh run_docker.sh`
 - Inside of the `/docker` directory, `docker_entrypoint.sh` defines which tests to run, modify the test scripts if needed.

----
-# TODO
-- User Selection Option before extraction:
-  - A) Use book holder and tripod, and/or visual audio cues (probably generates better results)
-  - B) Use regular video of user flipping pages (less work on user's end but more error prone)

-- MVP
-  - Do Image to text extraction first
-  - Then focus on motion detection and helper algorithms for Video to Images of Pages

-- Modify Main.py for correct user flows
-  - Video to frame extraction
-  - Frame to text extraction

-- Image extraction ...